tescal2/stable-diffusion-webui/Amazon Peccy IRL/README.md

 ![](peccy-palmtree.png)

-They liked the last one but wanted to fix the area between the left side of Peccy's head and their favortie palm tree.
+They liked the last one, however, they wanted to fix the area between the left side of Peccy's head and their favortie palm tree.
 We masked the image in that exact spot, updated the prompt, and generated a better version.

 ![](peccy-palmtree-fix.png)

 They then discussed how Peccy is at the beach and might need some hair to cover his head from the sun.
 After inpainting and a new prompt we did just that.
-I know it's not alot, but it is all he has :rofl:
+I know it's not a lot, but it is all he has :rofl:

 ![](peccy-hair.png)